vmware-tanzu/tanzu-framework/cli/core/docs/cli/cli-architecture.md

 ## Builder

-The builder admin plugin is a means to build Tanzu products.
-Builder provides a set of commands to bootstrap plugin repositories, add commands to them and compile them into an artifacts repository
+The builder admin plugin is a means to build Tanzu CLI plugins.
+Builder provides a set of commands to bootstrap plugin repositories, add commands to them and compile them into an artifacts directory

 Initialize a plugin repo: